Fair Vertex Problems Parameterized by Cluster Vertex Deletion: Main Tools and Model-checking Machinery

-We can notice that the approach above is not the most simplified possible.
-However, it illustrates the overall approach to model-checking using the shapes and other tools we build in order to be able to work towards the fair problems.
-We continue by proving \Cref{lem:compliant}.
+We note that the above approach to model-checking is not the simplest; however, it illustrates the overall approach to model-checking using the shapes and other tools we build in order to be able to work towards the fair problems.
+We conclude the section by proving \Cref{lem:compliant}.

-\begin{proof}[Proof of \cref{lem:compliant}]
+\lv{ \ComSolution*} \begin{proof}[Proof of \cref{lem:compliant}]